My Ski Pants are too long! How to hem ski pants to make them short?

 1. Take special care with waterproof and breathable fabric integrity.
 The waterproof and breathable material should be treated carefully by anyone hemming your snow pants.
 You definitely don’t want random pins and pinning of fabric all over the material creating holes in the waterproof membrane.

 2. Don’t be scared of cutting or adjusting the ski pants cuffs.
 Hemming or cutting the bottom seam is not a problem and this hem is rarely seam-sealed anyway.
-What this means is, you can hem the bottom of the pants in a normal way without affecting the pants.
+What this means is, that you can hem the bottom of the pants in a normal way without affecting the pants.
 It is the one seam you shouldn’t worry about as it’s supposed to be worn over your boots anyway.

 3. A quick and easy solution.
 Sometimes, instead of cutting and hemming the bottom of the pants some people will just fold up the excess material inside the leg and tack the bottom hem to the inner lining, and that’s good too.
-This way works best if you don’t need a lot of pant leg taken up.
+This way works best if you don’t need a lot of pant legs taken up.

 4. Don’t let the snow gaiter intimidate you.
 The easiest solution for the internal snow cuff (boot gaitor) which sits with elastic over the boots when you’re wearing the ski pants, (they are there to keep the snow out of your ski boots) is to leave them untouched.
 After the pants have been hemmed, if they fall longer than the pants, just bunch them up inside the pants so they can still act as they should without any extra fuss.
 If you’re concerned about it, you can always hem them separately, or cut them out and remove them altogether.
 This will depend on your preference and use for the snow gaiter and how firm they sit over your ski boots to stop the snow and moisture from getting into your boots.